mrcc87/ios-development-notes/README.md

 1. Structs have no inheritance.
 2. Structs are value types and classes are reference types.
 Value types get copied.
 Arrays, Ints, Strings, Dictionaries are all Structs.

+Other differenes
+1. Structs get a free initializer which initializez all the variables.

 ## Type inference